juxor/afaq/markdown/secH2.md

 aware that the development towards communism is dependent on local conditions, conditions which can only be overcome in time and by the liberated community re-organising production and extending it as required.
-Thus we find Malatesta arguing 1884 that communism could be brought about immediately only in a very limited number of areas and, _"for the rest,"_ collectivism would have to be accepted _"for a transitional period."_ This was because, _"[f]or communism to be possible, a high stage of moral development is required of the members of society, a sense of solidarity both elevated and profound, which the upsurge of the revolution may not suffice to induce.
-This doubt is the more justified in that material conditions favourable to this development will not exist at the beginning."_ [quoted by Daniel Gurin, **Anarchism**, p.
+Thus we find Malatesta arguing in 1884 that communism could be brought about immediately only in a very limited number of areas and, _"for the rest,"_ collectivism would have to be accepted _"for a transitional period."_ This was because, _"[f]or communism to be possible, a high stage of moral development is required of the members of society, a sense of solidarity both elevated and profound, which the upsurge of the revolution may not suffice to induce.
+This doubt is the more justified in that material conditions favourable to this development will not exist at the beginning."_ [quoted by Daniel Guérin, **Anarchism**, p.
 51]

-Clearly, our argument contradicts the widely held view that anarchists believed an utopian world would be created instantly after a revolution.
+Clearly, our argument contradicts the widely held view that anarchists believed a utopian world would be created instantly after a revolution.
 Of course, by asserting that anarchists think _"full blown communism"_ will occur without some form of transitional period, Marxists paint a picture of anarchism as simply utopian, a theory which ignores objective reality in